Update on CWH Partnership to Benefit Farms and the Bay

 Other conservation groups are now exploring helping farmers get access to nutriplacer technology, as well.
 It seems CWH’s efforts to bring this technology to the Mid-shore are now spreading nicely!

 The Sustainable Agriculture Program at CWH works with farmers and landowners to enhance the wildlife habitat value of their land, and reduce the amount of pesticides and nutrients used in farming operations, while maintaining farm profitability.
 In a region blessed with the beauty and bounty of the Chesapeake Bay and with agriculture as the number one industry, this work is difficult, but vital.

 CWH staff advises farmers and landowners on the use of agricultural methods, such as no-till planting, band spraying and cover crops, all of which reduce top soil erosion and use 2/3 less herbicides and nutrients than conventional agriculture methods.
 These methods benefit wildlife and the waters of the Bay by preventing pollution without undermining the local agricultural based economy.

 Founded in 1983, Crop Production Services is an innovative, full-service agriculture retailer with offices in seventeen states.
 CPS offers many services to farmers including: crop management, fertilizer application, root zone banding, crop scouting and animal nutrient management.
 CPS has six offices on the Eastern Shore and offices throughout the Chesapeake Bay watershed, including Virginia, Pennsylvania and New York.
 By partnering with their Centreville office, CWH will introduce this technology to the CPS network of technical service providers in other parts of the watershed.

 Together, Chesapeake Wildlife Heritage and Crop Production Services will work to assist farmers in learning about the benefits of subsurface application of fertilizers.
-CPS will utilize the nutriplacer on the farm fields of partnering farmers.
+CPS will use the nutriplacer on the fields of partnering farmers.